 How to watch the American Netflix from Australia

-G’day mate!
-Sorry, I had to.
-Many of our friends from down under are dying to expand their catalog.
-With a mere 445 TV shows and 1599 movies, it’s less than a third of what its US counterpart can offer.
+Many of our friends from Down Under are dying to expand their catalog.
+With a mere 445 TV shows and 1599 movies, it’s less than a third of what its US catalog can offer.
 So, many Australians are looking for a way to bolster their Netflix to get more bang for their buck.

 How to watch the American Netflix from the UK